 Apple slices – Apples are a sweet treat for your pup.
 Save a few slices if you make apple pie and chop them up or mash them for your pup.
 Just make sure you have removed the seeds and skin.

-Pumpkin – Pumpkin can help regulate your dog’s digestive tract.
+Pumpkin – Pumpkin is a dog super-food.
+It can help regulate your dog’s digestive tract.
 That’s probably helpful after a Thanksgiving meal containing foods they don’t eat regularly.
 Whether the pumpkin is steamed, baked, or canned make sure that nothing has been added to it.
-One of Penny’s FAVORITE pumpkin products is Weruva’s Pumpkin Patch Up.
-Not only is it super tasty (and super easy for Mommy to use!) – it helps settle her stomach when she’s not feeling well (or if she's had an out-of-the-ordinary meal like this feast!).

 Once you’re gathered the Thanksgiving foods you are going to share with your dog, you can arrange them on the plate so it resembles the way family dishes up theirs.
 Just remember to keep the portion sizes small if you are using several different foods so you don’t stuff your pup with foods their tummy is not used to.